drawrowfly/airbnb-private-api/Readme.md

 });
 (async() => {
     try {
-        // First you need to send request to receive an SMS code await airbnb._send_auth_code_to_phone();
+        // First you need to send request to receive the SMS code await airbnb._send_auth_code_to_phone();

-        // After receiving the code you need to submit it in order to receive the login credentials let response = await airbnb._authentication_by_phone(SMS_CODE);
+        // After receiving the SMS code you need to submit it in order to receive the login credentials let response = await airbnb._authentication_by_phone(SMS_CODE);
         console.log('Login details: ', response);
     } catch (error) {